All Episodes

 The funny thing is the balance of power, I actually put it up on Hannity.com.

-It's it may the tipping point might come in a state like California.
+It may, the tipping point might come in a state like California.

-You've got literally Southern California, a number of districts, Steve Knight's district in California, that's uh their 25th district.
+You've got literally Southern California, a number of districts, Steve Knight's district in California, that's their 25th district.

 That's an important race.

-John Faso's an important race.
+John Faso is an important race.

-Uh upstate New York, Claudia Tenney is a big race.
+Upstate New York, Claudia Tenney is a big race.

 Pete Sessions, the 32nd district in Texas, that's a big race.

-You also have uh if you again, Virginia, Dino Dino uh Rossi in the state of Washington, that's gonna be a big race.
+You also have, again, Virginia, Dino Rossi in the state of Washington.

-Now, here's where we are.
+You know, here's where we are.

 No way.